 Financing Your Legal Education.
 Our first round of merit scholarship awards will be mailed out in mid-January.
-Approximately 60 - 70% of our current students received merit scholarship awards.
+Approximately 60 to 70% of our current students received merit scholarship awards.
 Educational loans are our only form of need-based aid.
 For more information about tuition, fees, the merit scholarship award process and educational loans, please see the following webpages:

 Tuition and Fees